codetaylor/dropt-1.12/SYNTAX.md

 * `priority`: `int`
   * &#x1F539;*Optional* - if omitted, defaults to `0`.
   * Files with a higher priority will have their rules matched first.
+This value can be positive or negative.

 * `rules`: <code>[IRule](#irule)[]</code>
   * This array contains objects which define match and replace behavior.
-  * Each entry is matched in the same order it is defined the file.

 ## IRule

 The `IRule` defines match and replace behavior.

+Each `IRule` entry is matched in the same order it is defined the file.

 <big><pre>
 {